Charles T. Menoher: Military career

 As the war was coming to an end, Menoher was placed in command of the VI Corps (United States).
 He later received the Army Distinguished Service Medal, along with foreign awards from France, Belgium, and Italy.
 The citation for his Army DSM reads:

 The President of the United States of America, authorized by Act of Congress, July 9, 1918, takes pleasure in presenting the Army Distinguished Service Medal to Major General Charles Thomas Menoher, United States Army, for exceptionally meritorious and distinguished services to the Government of the United States, in a duty of great responsibility during World War I. In Command of the 42d Division from Chateau-Thierry to the conclusion of the Meuse-Argonne offensive, including the Baccarat sector, Reims, Vesles, and at St. Mihiel salient, General Menoher with his division participated in all of these important engagements.
 The reputation as a fighting unit of the 42d Division is in no small measure due to the soldierly qualities and the military leadership of General Menoher.

 Following the end of the war, Menoher became first Director and then Chief of Air Service, where he began a famous (and ultimately losing) conflict with his Assistant Chief, Brigadier General Billy Mitchell.
 He was promoted to major general in March 1921.
 Requesting an assignment with troops, Menoher then took command of the Hawaiian Division in 1922 before taking over the entire Hawaiian Department.
-After this, he commanded the IX Corps Area in San Francisco until his mandatory retirement on March 20, 1926.
+After this, he commanded the Ninth Corps Area in San Francisco until his mandatory retirement on March 20, 1926.